lkolb10/Data_Projects/Excel Visualizations/README.md

 ### Data Sources

 Bike Sales Data: The primary dataset used for this analysis is the "Bike Sales.xlsx" file, which contains demographic data for customers and whether or not they purchased a bike.
-The Excel file is provided in the folder for the project, or can be downloaded [here](Excel Visualizations/Bike Sales.xlsx).
+The Excel file is provided in the folder for the project, or can be viewed [here]().

 ### Data Cleaning Process